IBMDevEnagageQuickLabs/katacoda-guides/kubeconfig/step7.md

 You should see that the response `X-App-Name` header has changed from `system` to `my-system`​.

-Verify that inventory service is now using the Kubernetes Secret for the credentials by making the following curl request:
+Verify that inventory service is now using the Kubernetes Secret for the credentials by making the following curl request (This may take several minutes):

 `curl http://$IP:32000/inventory/systems/system-service`{{execute}}